gophergala2016/festivus/README.md

 The list of holidays per country in the world is hard to find.
 Luckily our friends at Google have added some of holidays into calendar.google.com in form of custom calendars. @luzel found a technique how to fetch them, and @dvrkps built golang helper parser package around the data files.
 ## What we learned48 hours is not much, use it wisely.
 We should have automated git pull/go build/restart on staging server.## What's next for Festivus

-Fork, code cleanup, refractoring should be done absolutely first.
-We are pretty anxious to transfer it to a form of a Slck Bot and continue exploring Slack platform further,
-Neural Networks and Collaborative Filtering.
+Fork, code cleanup, refractoring should be done absolutely first; We are pretty anxious to transfer it to a form of a Slck Bot and continue exploring Slack platform further; Neural Networks and Collaborative Filtering.

 ## The TeamBig shout to fine Festivus team & supporters: